Your ministry in a poor country desires sponsors from western countries - but can donors trust you?

 To build a relationship with people so donors can trust you takes time.
 Do not treat them like a cash machine.
 Try to find out more about them, and write or speak to them as equals.
 Show an interest in their own spiritual welfare and activities.
 If you offer to pray for them, be sure you really do pray for them.

 Address them respectfully, but not like you are a beggar groveling in the dirt.
 Answer their questions when they ask.
 Don't over-sell or describe your project or needs as more desperate than they really are - even generous donors get angry when they discover you have lied to them.
+In fact, God promises in His Word that the truth WILL come out.
 Provide a receipt or at least a document of thanks for any gifts they send.
+That is just good manners.

 And finally, respect that God may be doing many wonderful things in and through that potential donor's life.
 They may not have room yet in their giving for you.
 But they could be praying about it.
 When they have more income, or when someone else they are supporting no longer needs their gifts, they will turn to you next.
 But that could take time.